katur/eegi/README_database_migration.md

 well versus tile | some tables have one, some the other, some both | just use well throughout the database, with accessible Python functions to convert

 DECISIONS TO MAKE ABOUT `library` APP:
 - are we sure we want screen level captured per experiment, and not per library plate?
-If so, Katherine needs to delete screen level from her current LibraryPlate table.
+(If so, Katherine needs to remember to delete screen level from her current LibraryPlate table).